-- to enable us to deliver the services you request such as: booking tickets for WorldSkills Live or one of our other events; taking a stand at one of our events, or; signing up for regular communications via our newsletter
+- to enable us to deliver the services you request, such as booking tickets for one of our events or signing up for regular communications via our newsletter

 - to manage registrations for our competitions and the competitors who progress into the national and international teams